About Lawrence Energy Center (Kansas

 During original construction of the generating units, contractors and subcontractors working for KP&L reportedly used asbestos-containing materials throughout the facility, allegedly including:

-- Boiler construction and insulation systems (products from Johns-Manville, Owens-Illinois, and Armstrong World Industries)
+- Boiler construction and insulation systems (products)

 - Turbine hall construction and fireproofing (allegedly containing asbestos-containing fireproofing products)